connet-dev/connet/README.md

 #### Relay server

-To run a relay server, use `connet relay --config relay-config.toml` command.
-Here is the full relay server `relay-config.toml` configuration specification:
+To run a relay server, use `connet relay --config relay.toml` command.
+Here is the full relay server `relay.toml` configuration specification:
 ```toml
 [relay]
 token-file = "path/to/relay/token" # file that contains the auth token for the control server